kadena-docs/kadena-docs/docs/smart-contracts/modules.md

 For now, the important takeaway is to understand what a module is, as well as to recognize the key elements that belong inside and outside of Pact modules.

-Take some time now to continue exploring the examples provided.
-When you’re ready, you can learn more about the Pact programming language in our next tutorial.

 ## Module declaration